sleb/joe/README.md

 CHIP-8 is an interpreted programming language developed in the 1970s for simple video games.
 It was designed to run on the COSMAC VIP and Telmac 1800 microcomputers, but became popular for creating simple games due to its ease of implementation.

+### Current Status

+🎉 **The emulator successfully runs CHIP-8 ROMs!**

+We can now execute the IBM Logo ROM, demonstrating:

+- ✅ Complete instruction decoding and execution
+- ✅ Sprite drawing with XOR logic and collision detection
+- ✅ Memory management with ROM loading
+- ✅ ASCII terminal rendering for development

+Try it yourself: `cargo run --example run_ibm_logo`

 ### Goals

 - Build a fully functional CHIP-8 emulator from scratch